If you’re looking for the smallest Chromebooks on the market, you’re in for a really big treat. (Heh. See what I did there?)

 This is probably the most popular convertible Chromebook in existence.
 If you don’t know what a convertible is, it’s where it can transform from a tablet into a laptop, and vice versa.
 It looks something like this:

-The Asus Flip is a tiny Chromebook, weighing in a mere 2.0 pounds with a screen size of just 10.1 inches.
+The Asus Flip is a tiny Chromebook, weighing a mere 2.0 pounds with a screen size of just 10.1 inches.
 That’s like a mini laptop- almost like a netbook.
 The dimensions are just 10.4’’ x 7.2’’ x 0.6’’.
 That’s crazy thin.
 Picture it.
 It’s just like a netbook.
 (But don’t call it netbook, or else you’ll get bitten by virtual, somewhat demeaning words).

 The Asus Flip has a Rockchip 3288-C Quad Core processor clocked at 1.8GHz along with 4GB of RAM.
 It was also one of the first Chromebooks ever to get Android apps on it.
 The CPU isn’t an Intel, but it still has 4 cores to power through your daily tasks.
 It’s enough power under the hood to handle basic to advanced processes without a hitch.
 It also has enough RAM to multitask as well, which means you can be typing up a document while listening to music while watching a movie in split screen mode (kinda like I’m doing).
 The Flip can handle it.
 It even has enough power for some light gaming as well.

-If you’re into games, you should know that you’ll probably be able play all the games on the Play store.
-But, if you want to install Linux or Crouton on your device, it’ll be a no go.
+If you’re into games, you should know that you’ll probably be able to play all the games on the Play store.
+But, if you want to install Linux or Crouton on your device, it’ll be a no-go.
 Why would you want to install Linux/Crouton?
 You’ll need it to play some games and such.
 Or if you just want to dual boot with an additional operating system (OS).
 As of now, Intel processors are the only CPUs that can do so with well-documented tutorials on the web.
 However, if you don’t plan to mod or tweak your system, then don’t worry about this.
 Just disregard this paragraph.
 For most users, this shouldn’t matter.

 - Tiny footprint